DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00007_reelase-test-plan.md

 4. [230041 Spelling error - FBIT Historic Data page - Balance revenue reserve](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/230041) - The typo has been been updated and no further testing is required.
 5. [229318 Consolidate search dependencies](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/229318) - updated search dependencies and have tested in test.
 No further testing is required for this.
 6. [229325 Improve local authority & trust API responses](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/229325) - The API response have been improved and tested in test.
 No further testing is required.
+7. [231999 Clean up "1 day" rules](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/231999) - for part year academies 1 day return rule is updated after the clarification.
+This has been tested in our testing environment and no further checks are required.
+8. [230754 Replace secrets in Web app service environment variables with Key Vault references](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/230754) - This is tech debt item and have been tested. no further action is needed.
+9. [229461 Cache response for finance years response](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/229461) - This is a tech debt item to cache the API response.
+This has been validated and no further action is needed.
+10. [228244 Remove `HasIncompleteData` from models in Web and front-end-components](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/228244) - Also an tech debt item and have been validated.
+No further action is needed.
+11. [229443 Move Dashboards, Query Pack and Functions from Core to Support](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/229443) - Another tech debt item and is validated. no further action is needed.

 ## Test Deliverables
 **Documents:**